 Micromobility provider Tier Mobility and Remondis have agreed to cooperate on recycling lithium-ion batteries on a large scale.
 As a result, Remondis will be responsible for recycling the batteries from over 160,000 e-kick-scooters, e-bikes and e-mopeds from the current Tier fleet in 16 European countries.

-Batteries that have reached the end of their useful life will thus be properly recycled and the raw materials they contain will be returned to the respective cycles as efficiently as possible.
+Batteries that have reached the end of their useful life will thus be properly recycled.
+The raw materials they contain will be returned to the respective cycles as efficiently as possible.

-The recycling of batteries is only to be carried out when repair is no longer possible or the service life cannot be extended with a second-life solution.
-In these cases, the company has already been working with Vertical Values for some time.
-Both Tier and Vertical Values have recently started working on reuing batteries before they are recycled.
+The recycling of batteries is only to be carried out when repair is no longer possible, or the service life cannot be extended with a second-life solution.
+In these cases, the company has been working with Vertical Values for some time.
+Tier and Vertical Values have recently started working on reusing batteries before they are recycled.

 As part of its commitment to sustainability, Tier has adopted the United Nations Sustainable Development Goals as a guiding framework and turned them into an agenda with clear goals for the company.
 “Recycling is part of the United Nations’ 12th Sustainable Development Goal: Sustainable Consumption and Production.
 Recycling our products is, therefore, a natural part of our efforts to drive real sustainability in the micromobility industry,” explains Ailin Huang.